filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 ### Deal flow

 In phase 1, louts market deal flow will be mirrored in Venus.
-Maintainace of the market and evolution with the network.
+Maintenance of the market and evolution with the network.

 In phase 2, proposing and accepting a deal will work as following.

 - [Provider] Add storage ask bidding policy along with other deal acceptance policy
 - [Client] Query asks from droplet with filters like geo locations, redundancy, deal lifespan and etc
 - [droplet] Aggregate requirements from both providers and clients, matchmaking on demand
-- [droplet] Provider(s) and client go through rounds of real-time biding to match-make
+- [droplet] Provider(s) and client go through rounds of real-time bidding to match-make
 - Once matched, provider proceeds to store data as in the one-to-one model

 ### Meta data

 Platform model implementation of droplet may store metadata on the deals it distributes to providers under its wings.
-Like Airbnb, it may include metrics that a repututation system of both client and provider can be built upon.
+Like Airbnb, it may include metrics that a reputation system of both client and provider can be built upon.
 Metrics like storage success rate, retrieval success rate, fast retrieval enabled? and etc.

 ### Dependencies